- Graduate Programs Online

 EDU 640 - Human Resources in Education - 3.00

 This course focuses on the various statutory and procedural issues involved with human resources administration.
-Human resources planning, recruitment, selection, professional development, and evaluation will be addressed.
-Motivational issues related to human resources administration and staff retention are also included; as are issues related to both formal and informal negotiations.
-Finally, legal and ethical issues related to human resources administration are explored.
+Human resources planning, recruitment, selection, professional development, mentoring, technology, policies and procedures, and evaluation will be addressed.
+Motivational issues related to human resources administration is also included, as are issues related to both formal and informal negotiations.
+Legal, ethical, and other issues related to human resources administration are also explored.

 EDU 650 - School District Finance - 3.00

-This course is designed to provide school leaders with a broad understanding and overview of school finance issues at the local, state, and national levels.
-The course will introduce various finance topics, detailing how they relate to local practice.
-In addition, specific finance practices such as fund accounting, payroll management, taxes, and tax rates, revenues and expenditures, and financial legal requirements will be examined.
+This course is designed to provide school leaders with a broad understanding of school finance at the local, state, and national levels.
+The course will investigate various finance topics, detailing how they relate to local practice.
+Specific finance practices such as fund accounting, funds management, program management, taxes and tax rates, revenues and expenditures, and financial legal requirements will be examined.
+Budgeting and budget management including revenue and expenditure projections will be a primary focus.
+Additional topics will include operational management, food services, bus transportation, economic impacts, and influence of legislative mandates.
+Upon completion of this course, the student will understand the major finance concepts that influence responsible public school, as well as charter school, fiscal management.

 EDU 653 - School Plant & Facilities Development/Safety & Security - 3.00

-This course will incorporate planning, design, construction, management, safety, and maintenance involved in the innovative delivery of instruction as well as ongoing daily operations of district buildings and grounds.
-It will incorporate activities related to selecting architects, designing buildings for innovative instruction, construction and performance contracting, monitoring and tracking of maintenance, furnishing and equipping facilities, cleaning operations, and developing safe and secure buildings and grounds.
+The role of a district level school leader requires knowledge and skills in a variety of areas.
+This course will incorporate planning, design, construction, management, safety, and maintenance involved in the innovative delivery of instruction.
+In addition, the course will focus on ongoing daily operations of district facilities and grounds and the relationship to the long-term planning process.
+The course will incorporate activities related to long-term facility planning, selecting architects, designing buildings for innovative instruction, enhancement of learning, construction and performance contracting, monitoring and tracking of maintenance, furnishing and equipping facilities, cleaning operations, and developing safe and securing school facilities and school grounds.

 EDU 673 - Educational Reform and Urban Educational Issues - 3.00